-Assume we have two groups of networks $X=(X_1, \dots , X_m)$ and $Y=(Y_1, \dots , Y_n)$.
-If there is group difference, the topological distances are expected to be relatively small within groups and relatively large between groups.
-The average topological distance within the groups given by
+Assume we have two groups of networks \(C_1 = \{X_1, \dots, X_m\}\) and \(C_2 = \{Y_1, \dots, Y_n\}\).
+If there is a group difference, the topological distances are expected to be relatively small within groups and relatively large between groups.
+The topological distance within the groups is given by

-Similarly the topological distance between the groups is given by
+Similarly, the topological distance between the groups is given by